Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Who gets to be in a study?

 Each research study is different, and is designed to find answers to a specific question.
 Researchers must follow strict rules to decide who may take part in research (also known as inclusion/exclusion criteria).
 Not everyone with the disease or condition being studied can take part in a research study.
 Each potential candidate is screened for eligibility, and only those who meet all criteria as specified in the research protocol are eligible to participate.
+An Imaging Nurse or Technologist will discuss participating with you, if you are interested.
+Once screened for eligibility, you will be provided any preparation instructions required for the study

 What should I consider before agreeing to participate?

-You may consider taking part in a study because:
+|You may consider taking part in a study because:|

-You might consider not taking part in a study because:
+|You might consider not taking part in a study because:|

 What are my rights as a research participant?